Improve employee retention by having these three one-on-one meetings with your staff once a month.

 The answers to these questions can give you an accurate picture of how informed an employee feels in their current work environment, and how that might be affecting their experience of work.
 From this, you can then change how and what context you’re sharing (or not sharing) in the workplace.

-💡 All three of these stay conversations can be found in our one-on-one template in our One-on-Ones Tool in Know Your Team.
+💡 All three of these stay conversations can be found in our one-on-one templates in our One-on-Ones guide in Know Your Team.

 Try holding these Three Stay Conversations in your one-on-one meetings once a month, or at the very least, once a quarter.
 Alternatively, you can try interweaving these questions into your weekly one-on-one meetings, in whatever order feels right to you.